clojure-grimoire/grimoire/resources/1.6.0/clojure.walk/prewalk-demo/docstring.md

-Demonstrates the behavior of prewalk by printing each form as it iswalked.
+Demonstrates the behavior of prewalk by printing each form as it is walked.
 Returns form.